royr5/nc-news-frontend/README.md

 ## Project Structure

-- `src`: Contains the source code of the React application.
+- `src`: Contains the source code of the React app.
-  - `components`: Various React components used in the app.
+  - `components`: React components used in the app.
   - `contexts`: Context providers for managing user data.
   - `utils`: Utility functions for interacting with the backend API.
 - `index.css` and `main.jsx`: Entry point files for styling and rendering the app.